kaistmm/Audio-Mamba-AuM/README.md

 1. **Set GPU IDs**: List the GPU IDs in the `CUDA_VISIBLE_DEVICES` environment variable (e.g., `CUDA_VISIBLE_DEVICES=0,1,2,...`).
 2. **Adjust Batch Size**: Set the `batch_size` argument in the script to the desired batch size per GPU.

-> To maintain the effective batch size from single GPU training, divide the batch size by the number of GPUs.
+> **Note**: To maintain the effective batch size from single GPU training, divide the batch size by the number of GPUs.

+### EPIC-SOUNDS Dataset
+The EPIC-SOUNDS dataset has a distinct training structure:

+- **No data folder**: The `epic-sounds/` directory contains only training scripts.
+- **Config File**: Additional setup details are available in the `config_default.yaml` file located at `src/epic_sounds/epic_data/` directory.
+This file includes paths to the dataset folder, training splits, and other relevant default settings (please modify several of these variables according to your setup).
+Inside `run.py` file, some of the variables from this config file are overriden by the command line arguments.

+For the full reference regarding this dataset, please refer to the [EPIC-SOUNDS repository](https://github.com/epic-kitchens/epic-sounds-annotations).

 ## Model Checkpoints
 The model checkpoints are available for the following experiments:

 ### Base Scratch
-These are the checkpoints for the base models with the variant Fo-Bi (b), trained from scratch.
+These are the checkpoints for the base models with the variant `Fo-Bi (b)`, trained from scratch.
 | Dataset                  | #Params | Performance | Checkpoint |
 |--------------------------|:---------:|:-------------:|:------------:|
 | Audioset (mAP)           | 92.1M   | 32.74       | [Link](https://drive.google.com/file/d/1QgnyvGYxKd-q6twXf4i05jZA5xFIFs8j/view?usp=drive_link) |